 |Mussolini invented the modern histrionic portrayal of manly virtues at venues like this.
 The Third Reich simply adopted and extended the idea.|

 Hitler's propaganda people took Mussolini's concept of a cult of personality a step further, or "to the next level" as the modern saying goes.

 Hitler's cult developed an aura of hero worship seldom seen since.

 |Hitler is looking at that woman kind of funny.
 Hey wait a minute... is that a woman?|

 It was quite fashionable, if not quite mandatory, to have a shrine to Hitler in your home.
 Fresh flowers, of course, at all times.

-When the Propaganda Ministry could no longer tie Hitler in with Hindenburg, it resorted to one of the Third Reich's standard tricks - infusing him with the epic grandeur of Teutonic legends.
+When the Propaganda Ministry could no longer tie Hitler in with Hindenburg after the latter's passing, it resorted to one of the Third Reich's standard tricks - infusing him with the epic grandeur of Teutonic legends.
+Hitler, it appeared, actually was a knight from the Middle Ages.
 A little cake also sweetened the message.

 |Birthday cake on Adolf Hitler's 45th birthday, April 20, 1934.
 His birthday, along with Goering's in January, was celebrated throughout the Hitler era.
 Those Hitler Youth boys would make prime cannon fodder less than a decade later.|